Micro providers

 East Sussex Community Information Service (ESCIS)

-The East Sussex Community Information Service is your one-stop shop for exploring all that East Sussex and Brighton & Hove has to offer.
+The East Sussex Community Information Service is your one-stop shop for exploring all that East Sussex and Brighton and Hove has to offer.

 The comprehensive, online directory lists community organisations, clubs, and events across the county including businesses that provide services beneficial to the public good, focuses on health and wellbeing, or promotes leisure activities.